-- `closure`: List of building types which are closed for the public.
+`closure`: List of building types which are closed to the public.

 keyworker_fraction: 0.2 1/3/2020: case_isolation: True household_isolation: True traffic_multiplier: 0.8 12/3/2020: partial_closure: leisure: 0.3 work_from_home: 0.325 social_distance: 0.25 mask_uptake: 0.05 traffic_multiplier: 0.4 external_multiplier: 0.7 20/3/2020: closure: ["leisure"] partial_closure: shopping: 0.3 work_from_home: 0.45 mask_uptake: 0.2 mask_uptake_shopping: 0.6 traffic_multiplier: 0.3 external_multiplier: 0.7

-The above example highlights following two two important features of the restrictions and measures file.
+The above example highlights the following two important features of the restrictions and measures file.

 At the start of the simulations, no restrictions are assumed.
 In other words,: